Table of Contents

 These packs each contain two test papers covering all three topics: Verbal, Non-Verbal and Numerical Reasoning.
 Using the official familiarisation material and our deep knowledge of CEM question styles and formats, we’ve created accurate and up to date CEM practice papers that pay attention to all elements including question types, timings, structure, format, question wordings, fonts and design.
 Answers and Answer Sheets are included so your child can get used to marking their answers as they will need to do in the actual exam.

+Our practice tests aim to show what sort of questions were included in Adams Grammar School 11+ past papers.
 The information provided about Adams Grammar School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.